pacifics/PassDao/README.md

 - Order a contractor proposal: In case of funding proposal linked to a contractor proposal, the amount sent to the contractor manager corresponds to the funded amount.
 Otherwise, the amount sent is the amount of the proposal.

-- Update Client Of Contractor Managers: In case of upgrade, this will allow updating the contractor managers linked to the Dao.

 - Withdraw function: allows the voters to withdraw the board meeting fees sent by the creators of the contractor proposals.

 =